sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * TODO include x5c with PKIO.

 ## Dynamic Registration
-If the OpenID Provider is acting as an NL-Gov OAuth Authorization Server (NL-Gov OAuth2 profile), then Dynamic Registration MUST be supported in accordance with that specification ([[OAuth2.NLGov]], see Section 3.1.3).
+If the OpenID Provider is acting as an NL-Gov OAuth Authorization Server (NL GOV Assurance profile for OAuth 2.0), then Dynamic Registration MUST be supported in accordance with that specification ([[OAuth2.NLGov]], see Section 3.1.3).

 Dynamic Registration MUST also be supported in combination with per-instance provisioning of secrets when registering Native Applications as confidential Clients.

-In other cases, particularly when dealing with Browser-based applications or Native Apps, Dynamic Registration SHOULD be supported in accordance with the NL-Gov OAuth2 profile.
+In other cases, particularly when dealing with Browser-based applications or Native Apps, Dynamic Registration SHOULD be supported in accordance with the NL GOV Assurance profile for OAuth 2.0.

 This profile imposes the following requirements upon the Client Registration request: